 As a calibration tech or Engineer, our responsibility does not end when we performed instrument calibration.
-One of our responsibilities is also to respond or support an audit.
+One of our responsibilities is also to respond to or support an audit.

-One of the most audited processes of a manufacturing industry is the calibration program.
+One of the most audited processes of manufacturing industry is the calibration program.
 The reason is that it is one of the requirements under ISO Standards like ISO 9001 under clause 7.1.

 Calibration audit is one of the challenging parts (if not interesting) in internal calibration management if your company is a big one.
 Almost all areas in the manufacturing floor, calibration audit are expected.
 Like for example during equipment maintenance, or just even an operator interview.

 Do you do feel uncomfortable every time there is a scheduled audit because you are not sure about your preparations for your calibration program?

 Do you always prepare for an incoming audit only to find out that you have non-conformances?

 Auditors are not the same, some send their checklist first in advance and some only tell their schedule without the audit checklist.

 But regardless of they send an audit checklist or not, we should know what to expect from the auditors.

 In this post, I will share with you the most asked questions during a calibration audit that I repeatedly encountered.
 I will also share the audit sequence that I observed that can help us identify or expect the next audit move or questions.

 By identifying all these things and prioritizing its completion, it will help us maintain and prepare more ourselves and our internal calibration lab to pass every audit. ( Not a 100% assurance but it is an advantage to know in advance)